 When he died in 1966, his gross estate totaled $92,446, and his assets were on track to grow after he died.
 He had a residual deal for I Love Lucy (1951) which was unique to performers of the day: he was to be paid in perpetuity.
 His estate and heirs were paid for decades for rerun revenues.

 He said he introduced the classic song "(Nothing Could Be Finer Than to Be in) Carolina in the Morning" in the Broadway Musical Revue "The Passing Show of 1922", which ran at the Winter Garden Theater in New York September 20 - December 2, 1922.
 As of this writing (May 2008), this has not been positively confirmed, as he is not listed in the Internet Broadway Database as being a cast member of that show.

-In 1912, he was the first person to sing the classic, 'My Melancholy Baby.'
+In 1912, he was the first person to sing the classic 'My Melancholy Baby.'
 He was appearing at the Mozart Cafe in Denver, Colorado.
 He happened to visit a pub on Curtis Street, where he knew the proprietor.
 Knowing Bill was looking for a new song for his act, the proprietor directed him to the pub's back room, where George Norton and Ernie Burnett were in the process of composing 'My Melancholy Baby.'
 He introduced the song that very night at the Mozart Cafe.
-In the audience that night was writer Damon Runyan, well-known for his drinking.
-After he introduced the song, Runyan, drunk and maudlin, called out 'Get Frawley to sing 'Melancholy Baby'!' repeatedly throughout the rest of the evening.
+In the audience that night was writer Damon Runyon, well known for his drinking.
+After Frawley introduced the song, Runyan, drunk and maudlin, called out 'Get Frawley to sing 'Melancholy Baby'!' repeatedly throughout the rest of the evening.
 Bill sang many encores.
-The comedy staple of a drunk requesting 'My Melancholy Baby' actually has a basis in fact!.
+The comedy staple of a drunk requesting 'My Melancholy Baby' actually has a basis in fact.

 William Frawley won five consecutive Emmy nominations for best supporting actor for I Love Lucy (1951), but he never won.